NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 ```
 ![gianu theme](https://github.com/NetDevNotes/iTerm2-with-Oh-My-ZSH/blob/master/gianu_theme.png)

-> Notice above that im being told the folder I am currntly in is a `master` [GitHub](https://github.com/NetDevNotes/Complete-Python-3-Bootcamp.git) repository :smile:
+> Notice above that im being told the folder I am currntly in is a `master` [GitHub](https://github.com/NetDevNotes/Complete-Python-3-Bootcamp.git) repository.
+This is the ZSH Git plugin providing this additional information.
+See the ZSH Plugin section below formore info.

 If you are not feeling very colourful, maybe its Monday or its raining, you can set ZSH_THEME to be blank: